 For this reason, your body reactance is proportional to both the amount and strength of the cells in your body.
 Like resistance, the unit of measurement for reactance is ohms.

 Impedance is the sum of resistance and reactance, but when evaluated trigonometrically, the relationship between resistance and reactance creates a ratio.
 This ratio is your PhA and is expressed in degrees.

-You can measure your PhA and cell health using a bioimpedance device that sends electrical currents is used to assess cell health.
-Impedance is measured by introducing a small alternating current into the body and measuring the the effects on the current caused by the body.
+You can measure your PhA and cell health using a Bioelectrical impedance device that sends electrical currents is used to assess cell membrane health.
+Impedance is measured by introducing a small alternating current into the body and measuring the effects on the current caused by the body.
 In humans, 50 KHz is considered ideal to maximize reactance and determine the point where cells are strongest at resisting the current (thus creating the highest PhA).

 What does PhA have to do with your overall health?

-Thus, keeping your phase angle high through healthy lifestyle habits is encouraged.
+Thus, keeping your pHa high through healthy lifestyle habits is encouraged.

 How do you know if you’re PhA is within normal values or not?

 While it has been shown that certain factors can influence one’s PhA (age, gender, and BMI), it has been shown that there are considerable differences between phase angle reference values across different populations.
 These differences are not only explained by age or BMI and may be due to differences between impedance analyzers.

 In short, PhA values tend to differ based on the BIA device you’re using.
 In clinical practice, multi-frequency- and segmental-BIA may have advantages over single-frequency BIA in these conditions, but further studies and validation are still required.